MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-windowslogon.md

 - If you enable this policy setting, Microsoft account users will see the opt-in prompt for services, and users with other accounts will see the sign-in animation.

-- If you disable this policy setting, users will not see the animation and Microsoft account users will not see the opt-in prompt for services.
+- If you disable this policy setting, users won't see the animation and Microsoft account users won't see the opt-in prompt for services.

-- If you do not configure this policy setting, the user who completes the initial Windows setup will see the animation during their first sign-in.
-If the first user had already completed the initial setup and this policy setting is not configured, users new to this computer will not see the animation.
+- If you don't configure this policy setting, the user who completes the initial Windows setup will see the animation during their first sign-in.
+If the first user had already completed the initial setup and this policy setting isn't configured, users new to this computer won't see the animation.

 > [!NOTE]
-> The first sign-in animation will not be shown on Server, so this policy will have no effect.
+> The first sign-in animation won't be shown on Server, so this policy will have no effect.
 <!-- EnableFirstLogonAnimation-Description-End -->

 <!-- EnableFirstLogonAnimation-Editable-Begin -->